 Email servers with extra security will keep all of your messages encrypted at all times.
 You can even set messages to self-destruct after a certain period of time to make absolutely sure that it can’t be read by anyone suspicious.

 Even if you’re emailing someone who isn’t on the server, it will still encrypt your message.
+Don’t forget to set up a DMARC record for enhanced security.

 Start Monitoring For Hacker Attacks Today